- About Us

 • To help detect sexually transmitted infections (STIs), such as chlamydia, herpes, gonorrhea, trichomoniasis, or human papillomavirus (HPV).

-• To help determine the cause of abnormal uterine bleeding.
+• To help determine the cause of abnormal uterine or rectal bleeding.

 • To evaluate pelvic organ abnormalities, such as uterine fibroids, ovarian cysts, or uterine prolapse.